gsa-oes/office-of-evaluation-sciences/_projects/1620-2-military-patient-secure-messaging.md

 year: 2017
 domain: Health
 agency: Defense
-summary: Emails sent after an appointment-based intervention had no statistically reliable impact on patient registration for secure. messaging
+summary: Emails sent after an appointment-based intervention had no statistically reliable impact on patient registration for secure messaging.

 ---
 ## What was the challenge?